Interested to create housing for people without homes?

 - Meet regularly as a team to make sure each member feels supported with their responsibilities.
 As those you serve are helped to level up, some of them may become your best team members or advocates.

-Alan Graham states, “housing alone will never solve homelessness, but community will.”
+- Community First!
+Village was founded by Alan Graham.
+He states, “housing alone will never solve homelessness, but community will.”
 He spearheaded a homeless community with to 370 residents in RVs and tiny homes outside Austin, Texas.
-See his 12-minute or 44-minute video of this community that utilizes central bathrooms and kitchens, with mini-homes, some that function as bedrooms only.
+It has central bathrooms and kitchens, with mini-homes, some that function as bedrooms only.
 He recommends developing in a county without building codes or neighbors, because even if political allies want homeless shelters, existing housing developments will consistently prevent homeless shelters near them.
+See the 44-minute video on the community.

 Consultants for Homeless Shelters